 I'm a somewhat quirky lady with strong opinions regarding my values.
 I am looking to find someone who can handle my eccentricities in stride and enjoy the ride.
 I enjoy reading, traveling, and spending time with friends and family.
 I also enjoy random humor and hope to eventually find someone to replace the need for strangers on tv to make me laugh late at night.

-I am looking to actually meet and date someone, so if you don't say that you want to go out on a date after a couple messages I will stop responding since it's a waste of time for both of us to keep writing if it's going nowhere.
-No offense meant by that, I'm just looking for someone who is serious about dating.
+I am looking to actually meet and go on dates, so if you don't make your intentions known that you want to go out on a date after a couple messages I will stop responding since it's a waste of time for both of us to keep writing if it's going nowhere.
+No offense meant by that, I'm just looking for someone who is serious about real-life dating.

 I went to SUU and studied English Literature... however, I currently work as an admin for a small start-up company since there's not a specified career that goes along with a degree in knowing how to read and write (besides teaching, which is not for me).
 I've been out of school and just working for over 6 years and have realized that there's more to life than being a workaholic (yes, I know that's not a real word).
 I spend my days at work and my nights entertaining my roommates with my randomness.

 Some believe that the best relationship is one of 2 people sharing their lives with each other, but I don't believe that's enough to keep them from growing apart.
 A long lasting relationship is one in which it's not only two people sharing their lives, but 2 people who want to have one life together.
 Both of them committed to going the same direction because they make decisions as one and have vowed to each other, the world, and God that nothing is more important than making the bond of love they choose each day to continue eternally.
 I don't want to be in a relationship that will waste time merely living adjacent to my companion.
 That's probably pretty heavy information to put in here, but it's important to be compatible on these important things.